dwoods/composer-patch-creator/README.md

 ## 🐛 Troubleshooting

+### Common Issues

+**Package not found error:**
+- Ensure the package is installed via composer
+- Verify the package name is correct (use `composer show` to list packages)
+- Check that composer.json has the correct `installer-paths` configuration for Drupal projects

+**Path detection issues:**
+- The script looks for the package's composer.json to determine its type
+- For Drupal, ensure packages have the correct type in their composer.json (drupal-module, drupal-theme, etc.)
+- Check that your root composer.json has `extra.installer-paths` properly configured

+**General troubleshooting:**
 - Ensure you're in a git repository
-- Verify all dependencies are installed
+- Verify all dependencies are installed (git, jq, composer)
 - Check file permissions
-- Confirm `composer.json` is present
+- Confirm `composer.json` is present in the current directory

 ## 📄 License
 MIT License